django-cms/django-cms/docs/getting_started/configuration.rst

 Default: 25

 If `django-reversion`_ is installed everything you do with a page and all plugin changes will be saved in a revision.

-In the page admin there is a history button to revert to previous version of a page.
-In the past we had the problem with huge databases from the revision tables after some time.
-As a mitigation when you publish a page all revisions that are not publish revision will be deleted.
-This setting however declares how many publish revisions are saved in the database.
-By default the newest 25 publish revisions are kept and all other are deleted when you publish a page.
+In the page admin there is a ``History`` button to revert to previous version of a page.
+In the past, databases using django-reversion could grow huge.
+To help address this issue, only *published* revisions will now be saved.

+This setting declares how many published revisions are saved in the database.
+By default the newest 25 published revisions are kept; all others are deleted when you publish a page.

-If you set this to 0 all publish revisions are kept but you are responsible to keep the revision table small.
+If set to *0* all published revisions are kept, but you will need to ensure that the revision table does not grow excessively large.

 .. _django-reversion: https://github.com/etianen/django-reversion
 .. _unihandecode.js: https://github.com/ojii/unihandecode.js